VUEngine/vuengine.github.io/documentation/user-guide/graphics.md

 ## Sprites

-[Sprites](/documentation/api/class-sprite/) work as a sort of logical window that peaks into graphical memory, either into BGMAP space or directly into CHAR space, and draws what is seen through that window by means of a WORLD or an OBJECT or group of OBJECTs.
+[Sprites](/documentation/api/class-sprite/) work as a sort of logical window that peaks into graphical memory, either into BGMAP space or directly into CHAR space, and draw what is seen through that window by means of a WORLD or an OBJECT or group of OBJECTs.

 CHAR, BGMAP, OBJECT and WORLD are all hardware concepts of the Virtual Boy’s architecture.
 The engine provides classes that correspond to each one of these for their management.

 A [CharSet](/documentation/api/class-char-set/) represents one or more CHARs and treats them as a single unit.
-These hold the indexes of color data that underlies the graphics that the Virtual Boy’s Visual Image Processor (VIP) displays.
+These hold the indexes of color data that underlie the graphics that the Virtual Boy’s Visual Image Processor (VIP) displays.
 Each CHAR is an 8×8 pixel matrix, or tile, from which complex images can be composed.
 [CharSets](/documentation/api/class-char-set/) are constructed by providing a [CharSetSpec](/documentation/api/struct-char-set-spec/) that specifies its properties

 Take the following image as an example from which a [CharSetSpec](/documentation/api/struct-char-set-spec/) will be defined: